Tina Turner: Musical legacy and accolades

-Awards, honors, and achievements
+Awards, honors and achievements

 Turner previously held a Guinness World Record for the largest paying audience (180,000 in 1988) for a solo performer.

-In the UK, Turner is the first artist to have a top 40 hit in seven consecutive decades; she has a total of 35 UK top 40 hits.
-She has sold over 100 million records worldwide, including certified RIAA album sales of 10 million.
+In the UK, Turner was the first artist to have a top 40 hit in seven consecutive decades; she has a total of 35 UK top 40 hits.
+Turner was ranked as one of the most successful female singles artist in German chart history.
+She sold over 100 million records worldwide, including certified RIAA album sales of 10 million.
+As of May 2023, Turner has reportedly sold around 100 to 150 million records worldwide.

-Turner has won a total of 12 Grammy Awards.
-These awards include eight competitive Grammy Awards; she shares the record (with Pat Benatar) for most awards given for Best Female Rock Vocal Performance.
+Turner won a total of 12 Grammy Awards.
+These awards include eight competitive Grammy Awards; she shares the record (with Pat Benatar, and with Sheryl Crow) for most awards (four) given for Best Female Rock Vocal Performance.
 Three of her recordings, "River Deep – Mountain High" (1999), "Proud Mary" (2003), and "What's Love Got to Do with It" (2012) are in the Grammy Hall of Fame.
-Turner is the only female artist to win a Grammy in the pop, rock, and R&B fields.
+Turner is the only female artist to have won a Grammy in the pop, rock, and R&B fields.
 Turner received a Grammy Lifetime Achievement Award in 2018.
-Turner also won Grammys as a member of USA for Africa, and as a performer at the 1986 Princes Trust concert.
+Turner also won Grammys as a member of USA for Africa and as a performer at the 1986 Prince's trust concert.

-Turner received a star on the Hollywood Walk of Fame in 1986, and a star on the St. Louis Walk of Fame in 1991.
+Turner received a star on the Hollywood Walk of Fame in 1986 and a star on the St. Louis Walk of Fame in 1991.
 She was inducted into the Rock and Roll Hall of Fame as a duo with Ike Turner in 1991.
 In 2005, Turner received the prestigious Kennedy Center Honors.
-President George W. Bush commented on her "natural skill, the energy, and sensuality," and referred to her legs as "the most famous in show business."
+President George W. Bush commented on her "natural skill, the energy and sensuality", and referred to her legs as "the most famous in show business".
 Several artists paid tribute to her that night including Melissa Etheridge (performing "River Deep – Mountain High"), Queen Latifah (performing "What's Love Got to Do with It"), Beyoncé (performing "Proud Mary"), and Al Green (performing "Let's Stay Together").
 Oprah Winfrey stated, "We don't need another hero.
 We need more heroines like you, Tina.
 You make me proud to spell my name w-o-m-a-n."

-In 2021, Turner was inducted by Angela Bassett into the Rock & Roll Hall of Fame as a solo artist.
-Keith Urban and H.E.R. performed "It’s Only Love", Mickey Guyton performed "What’s Love Got to Do with It", and Christina Aguilera performed "River Deep – Mountain High."
+In 2021, Turner was inducted by Angela Bassett into the Rock and Roll Hall of Fame as a solo artist.
+Keith Urban and H.E.R. performed "It's Only Love", Mickey Guyton performed "What's Love Got to Do with It", and Christina Aguilera performed "River Deep – Mountain High".

+In September 2025, Turner was selected for induction into the National Rhythm and Blues Hall of Fame and is slated to be inducted on October 26, 2025.

 Turner has also received the following honors: